-40 countries could boycott 2024 - Polish minster
+40 countries could boycott 2024 - Polish minister

 But the IOC said on Thursday that any boycott would only "punish athletes".

-Bortniczuk said he believed it would be possible to build a coalition of 40 countries, including Great Britain, the United States and Canada, to support a block on the International Olympic Committee's plans before a meeting on 10 February.
+Bortniczuk said he believed it would be possible to build a coalition of 40 countries, including Great Britain, the United States and Canada, to support a block on the IOC's plans before a meeting on 10 February.

 He added: "Considering this I don't think we will face tough decisions before the Olympics and, if we were to boycott the Games, the coalition we will be a part of will be broad enough to make holding the Games pointless."